lodarren/MathematicalLibrary/README.md

 - As a user, I want to be able to save my to-do list to file.
 - A a user, I want to be prompted to save my request entries, my equation entries and my theorem entries when I attempt to quit the program.
+- As a user, I want to be able to load my previous theorems, equations and requests when opening up the program, as well as given the option to start from an empty library.